Lapstone, New South Wales: Education

-Sport and Recreation
+Sport and recreation

-Lapstone Netball Courts are home to Lapstone Glenbrook Netball Club.
-There are 9 asphalt courts, and 2 grass courts at the complex, including a clubhouse and BBQ area.
-All clubs form the Blue Mountains Netball Association play matches at the complex on Saturdays.
+The Lapstone Netball Courts are home to the Lapstone-Glenbrook Netball Club.
+There are nine asphalt courts and two grass courts at the complex, including a clubhouse and BBQ area.
+All clubs form the Blue Mountains Netball Association and play matches at the complex on Saturdays.
 Netball is the largest participation sport in the Blue Mountains.

-Founded in 1975, Lapstone Glenbrook Netball Club was formed from a merger between what was St Peter's Netball Club and school-based teams at Lapstone Public School and Glenbrook Public School.
+Founded in 1975, the Lapstone-Glenbrook Netball Club was formed from a merger between what was St Peter's Netball Club and school-based teams at the Lapstone Public School and the Glenbrook Public School.
 St Peter's Netball Club was a founding club of the Blue Mountains Netball Association and was run from the church organisation previously based in the St Peter's Anglican Church building which is now used as a cafe in Glenbrook).

-Lapstone Oval is home to the Blue Mountains District Rugby Football Club, and its junior club Blue Tongues Rugby, featuring a Rugby Union field, an artificial cricket pitch.
+Lapstone Oval is home to the Blue Mountains District Rugby Football Club and its junior club, Blue Tongues Rugby.
+It features a Rugby Union field and an artificial cricket pitch.

-Glenbrook/Blaxland Cricket Club play matches on the oval in the summer months.
+The Glenbrook-Blaxland Cricket Club play matches on the oval in the summer months.

-There are 2 Tennis Courts at Lapstone Oval, and children's play equipment.
+There are two tennis courts at Lapstone Oval and children's play equipment.